-We identify the investee company's core activities, operating environment, financial drivers and the geographies it operates.

-2. We assess the sources of climate change risks and opportunities, applying six lenses to assess how assets might be affected by the climate change transition:

-- Technology - Disruption driven by the development of technology to support a low-carbon economy;

-Resource availability - Slow-onset shifts in everyday environmental factors;

-- Impact of physical damages - The impact of acute, extreme events linked to climate change;
+- 1. We identify the investee company's core activities, operating environment, financial drivers and the geographies it operates. - 2.
+We assess the sources of climate change risks and opportunities, guided by six lenses to assess how assets might be affected by the climate change transition: - Technology Disruption driven by the development of technology to support a low-carbon economy; - Resource availability Slow-onset shifts in everyday environmental factors; - Impact of physical damages The impact of acute, extreme events linked to climate change;

-Policy - Increased costs and complexity from policies and regulations designed to limit the long-term effects of climate change and to encourage sustainability;

-- Demand and supply - Changes in economic and social factors affecting demand and supply; and

-- Liability - Parties who have suffered loss or damage from the effects of climate change seek compensation from those held responsible.
+- Policy Increased costs and complexity from policies and regulations designed to limit the long-term effects of climate change and to encourage sustainability; - Demand and supply Changes in economic and social factors affecting demand and supply; and - Liability Parties who have suffered loss or damage from the effects of climate change seek compensation from those held responsible. - 3.
 We filter the sources of climate-related risks to assess their materiality.
 Those considered immaterial are not factored into the valuation model but are mentioned in the qualitative commentary.
 For those that are material, we try to quantify their impact.
 Where this is possible, we include it in our model (see step four below).
-Where this is not possible, we identify its likely directional impact on the attractiveness of the investment.

-We integrate the material and quantifiable climate-related risks and opportunities into our valuation model.
-We have three methods for this: i) adjusting cash flows (revenue, costs, capital expenditure) during the forecast period; ii) adjusting the terminal value, and; iii) adjusting the discount rate.

-5. If we acquire the asset, we own it actively (see below for further details), and monitor business performance against climate change standards and metrics.

-(2) Describe how this process is integrated into your overall risk management
+Where this is not possible, we identify its likely directional impact on the attractiveness of the investment. - 4.
+We have integrated the material and quantifiable climate-related risks and opportunities into our valuation model.
+We have three methods for this: i) adjusting cash flows (revenue, costs, capital expenditure) during the forecast period; ii) adjusting the terminal value, and; iii) adjusting the discount rate. - 5.
+If we acquire the asset, we own it actively (see below for further details), and monitor business performance against climate change standards and metrics. - (2) Describe how this process is integrated into your overall risk management

-We have adapted our ownership practices and investment decision-making framework to explicitly account for climate change risk in our models (where practicable) through a custom Climate Change Valuation (Analytical) Framework.
-Our Framework has since been adapted by the Accounting for Sustainability (A4S) group as the basis for their Essential Guide to Valuations and Climate Change (https://www.accountingforsustainability.org/valuations.html).
+We have adapted our ownership practices and investment decision-making framework to explicitly account for climate change risk.

-The Framework aims to provide a structured approach and has been updated with improved physical risk analysis.
-It guides the investment professional through filtering climate change considerations into those assumptions that have enough significance to be modelled in valuations and provides a common framework to ensure greater consistency across teams and time.
-The assumptions are then integrated into our existing investment processes.

 Ultimately, responsibility for climate change risk sits with the Board.
-The Board delegates responsibility for management of this risk to senior leadership by ensuring the overall organisational strategy includes climate change risks and opportunities and by setting a stand-alone Climate Change Investment Strategy for the Fund.
+The Board delegates responsibility for management of this risk to senior leadership by ensuring the overall organisational strategy includes climate change risks and opportunities, particularly through the Climate Change Investment Strategy for the Fund.
 This year the Board's Audit Committee has had education sessions and discussions on the mandatory climate-related disclosure regime that has come into effect in New Zealand to ensure they understand the requirements and how the management team will address them.

-Our CEO leads the delivery of our strategic objectives and has played an active role in promoting a focus on climate change across the New Zealand investment industry, particularly in his former role as co-Chair of the New Zealand Sustainable Finance Forum.
-Climate change responsibilities are delegated throughout the Guardians, with our Chief Investment Officer, Head of Sustainable Investment and key internal committees each playing a role in ensuring that our Climate Change Investment Strategy is implemented.
+Climate change responsibilities are delegated throughout the Guardians, with our Chief Investment Officer, Head of Sustainable Investment, senior investment leaders, and key internal committees each playing a role in ensuring that our Climate Change Investment Strategy is implemented.
 Members of the Investment team are required to integrate climate change into investment decisions.
 They are supported by the subject-matter experts in the Sustainable Investment team.

-We aim to ensure that everyone has the tools they need to deliver on our climate change objectives, by running regular education sessions and including our approach to climate change in the induction process for new employees.
+We aim to ensure that everyone has tools to support our climate change objectives, by running regular education sessions and including our approach to climate change in the induction process for new employees and actively managing access to climate-related data as it evolves.